nakabonne/site/content/posts/write-tsdb-from-scratch.md

 To deal with this, we need to focus on optimizing the writing process anyway.
 We also need to do something to minimize the disk space consumed as much as possible.

 ### Append-only
-Each and every data point is immutable as well as basically never updated.
+Every data point is immutable.
 Also, it typically performs delete operations in batches on less recent data, not specifying a specific data point.

 ### Ordered by time
 It can be considered as already being indexed by time as the data is stored sorted by timestamps.